nellore/runs/sra/README.md

         sh retrieve_and_combine_results.sh [output] [bowtie1 idx] [bucket]
 , where `[output]` is some output directory on your local filesystem (20 GB required), `[bowtie1 idx]` is the basename of the Bowtie index you just downloaded, and `[bucket]` is the S3 bucket you specified in step 4.
 The file `intropolis.v1.hg19.tsv.gz`, which is used by `tables.py`, will be written to `[output]`.

+# License

+All software in this repository is licensed under the MIT license.
+See `LICENSE` in this directory for details.